-If a woman is considered unfit to bear children, and permanent method considered, a written opinion regarding psychiatric problem should be obtained.
-The written consent should be obtained from the husband or guardian, as the psychiatric patient may not be mentally aware of the nature of sterilization.
+“If a woman is considered unfit to bear children, and permanent method considered, a written opinion regarding psychiatric problem should be obtained.
+The written consent should be obtained from the husband or guardian, as the psychiatric patient may not be mentally aware of the nature of sterilization.”
 (Shaw’s textbook of Gynecology, p286)

 Shaw’s textbook states psychiatric disorder is an indication to undergo sterilization, without much justification, except ‘unable to bear children’.
 Such an approach towards patients suffering from a mental illness is serious exploitation of their reproductive rights, violating their right to make decisions about their bodies regarding sterilization and contraception.

 The discussion on contraception counseling should be given more attention to, in both textbooks and in practice.
 The woman should be presented with all the options and empowered to make choice.
-In India, decision for removing IUD is always not always in women’s hands, and providers often hesitate in removing IUD.
-It would be desirable that the textbook guides students about the rationale for choosing each method and guide the students on the right of the woman to discontinue a contraceptive which does not suit her or for non-medical reason such as family opposition.
-The section on contraception does not orient students to areas where reproductive rights are likely to be violated during the provision of contraceptive services – e.g. overt or covert coercion for sterilization or IUDs, coercion for contraceptives while providing MTP services or caesarean section.[9]
+In India, decision for removing IUD is not always in women’s hands, and providers often hesitate in removing IUD.
+It would be desirable that the textbook guides students about the rationale for choosing each method and guide the students on the right of the woman to discontinue a contraceptive method which does not suit her or for non-medical reason such as family/husband/partner opposition.
+The section on contraception does not orient students to areas where reproductive rights are likely to be violated during the provision of contraceptive services – e.g. overt or covert coercion for sterilization or IUDs, coercion for contraceptives while providing MTP services or caesarean section.[16]

 There has been considerable scientific progress in areas of contraception, leading to the liberalization of medical eligibility criteria, which has the potential to considerably increase access to contraception.
 The textbooks, on the other hand recommend unnecessary and excessive requirements for starting a contraceptive, which reduces access for women.
 For example, Dutta's textbook suggests that breast, blood pressure and pelvic examination are mandatory before starting oral pills.
-However, recent WHO guidelines do not consider these necessary and state that oral pills can be started even by non-medical persons by using a checklist.[10]
-This would have been a good place to mention the high incidence of child marriages still taking pace illegally in our country and the need to address the contraception needs of that vulnerable population.
+However, recent WHO guidelines do not consider these necessary and state that oral pills can be started even by non-medical persons by using a checklist.[17]

-Adolescents are often tempted to respond to their physical and emotional changes by indulging in high-risk sexual behavior to gain peer group approval, they are often ignorant of the consequences that may follow or willfully choose to ignore them.
-It is not unusual to find the in relationship with multiple partners and failing to use barrier contraceptives.
+“Adolescents are often tempted to respond to their physical and emotional changes by indulging in high-risk sexual behavior to gain peer group approval, they are often ignorant of the consequences that may follow or willfully choose to ignore them.
+It is not unusual to find them in relationship with multiple partners and failing to use barrier contraceptives.”
 (Shaw’s textbook of Gynecology, p168)